 Reading is a fundamental skill needed for academic success.
 In today’s world, strong literacy skills are essential.
 Children who struggle in reading tend to experience extreme difficulties in all content areas, as every subject in school requires reading proficiency.
-When children are then faced with further struggles such as speech production and receptive and expressive language difficulties, the effects can be even more detrimental.
+When children are then faced with further struggles such as Speech Apraxia and receptive and expressive language difficulties, the effects can be even more detrimental.

 To read proficiently, a child requires highly integrated skills in word decoding and comprehension and draws upon basic language knowledge such as semantics, syntax, and phonology.
-Children with speech and language impairments, such as Childhood Apraxia of Speech (CAS), have deficits in phonological processing.
+Children with speech and language impairments, such as Speech Apraxia, have deficits in phonological processing.
 For these children, phonemic awareness, motor program execution, syntax and morphology will interfere with the ability to acquire the skills necessary to become proficient readers.

-So, how does a child with CAS learn how to read?
+So, how does a child with Speech Apraxia learn how to read?

 – With a multisensory, structured, systematic, cumulative and repetitive reading program plus intensive therapy in phonemic awareness and phonological processing!